 Regular trains run from Cardiff’s Queen Street station to Cardiff Bay and city stops including Cathays, Ninian Park and Llandaff North.
-Trains from Cardiff central station link to the Valleys and Vale of Glamorgan as well as high speed links to London and other cities in the UK.
+Trains from Cardiff Central station link to the Valleys and Vale of Glamorgan.

-Cardiff is very flat and easily negotiated by bike.
+Cardiff is flat, compact and easily negotiated by bike.
 You’ll find plenty of bike racks around the city centre and cycle paths like the Taff Trail provide traffic-free routes.
-For bike hire in the city, contact Pedal Power

 The following websites have useful information on bike hire, cycling routes and safety.

 This is an exciting way to get between the city centre and Cardiff Bay.
 The boat leaves from Bute Park, near Cardiff Castle and the Holiday Inn hotel, and takes you to the main part of Cardiff Bay.
 There are two companies running services: